 My parents split up when I was about seven.
 Even when they were together, they were not exactly the model of a happy or healthy couple.
 So, the models I observed were kids my own age, experimenting in ways that I would never approve of in my own children.

-After I gave myself away initially for lust, it became easier and easier to do it again for the WRONG reasons.
-Hence, I suppose this is where the term “easy” comes from?
-Eh?
-I found a way to please men… and I used it, for better or worse.
+After I gave myself away the first time, it became easier and easier to do it again for the same reasons…. because he wanted me and it felt gratifying to feel desired.
 Odd that when someone showed a genuine interest in ME, I didn’t know how to accept it and would invariably push them away.
-I only knew how to play cat and mouse… I never learned how to play house.
+I only knew how to be an object of desire… I never learned how to accept real love.

-The game did get out of hand from time to time and I found myself like a mouse looking for cheese in a trap.
+Being an object became a game to me.
+The danger of the game is that some of the players have no rules and would stop at nothing to get what they wanted.
 I suppose some people would say I got what I deserved.
 You can’t expect a guy to take “no” for an answer from a girl who said “yes” to him last week.
-And more than once, I pretended to be passed out or too intoxicated to participate… sort of like playing dead.
+And more than once, I pretended to be passed out or too intoxicated to participate.
 Let me be the first to tell you, this method does not work.
-Running away doesn’t always work either… sometimes, you have to make a deal with the Devil and just pray for it to be over.

 Faith and Friendship